RelationRx/pyrelational/docs/source/notes/activelearning.rst

 training cycle.
 Active learning is not a novel concept and is known under different names in various domains, for instance *optimal experiment design* in statistics.
 To build our intuition for active learning and its terminology, we take a step back and look at the aims and pipelines of standard machine learning development paradigm.
 Then we compare this to the aims and pipelines of active learning.
-Along the way we demonstrate how **pyrelational** can help implement active learning strategies for all kinds of data and models rapidly and reliably.
+Along the way we demonstrate how **PyRelationAL** can help implement active learning strategies for all kinds of data and models rapidly and reliably.

 The standard machine learning paradigm